MattCJones/optionset/README.rst

 :code:`~@$^&=|?`.
 Recognizable comments are denoted by :code:`//` :code:`#` :code:`%` :code:`!` or :code:`--`.

-Use :code:`optionset.py -a` to view all of the options that you have set, or even :code:`optionset.py -a ~nu` to view all options that begin with :code:`~nu`.
-Additionally, :code:`optionset.py -a -f` will show all options and their associated files.
+Use :code:`optionset -a` to view all of the options that you have set, or even :code:`optionset -a ~nu` to view all options that begin with :code:`~nu`.
+Additionally, :code:`optionset -a -f` will show all options and their associated files.

 Multi-line Options